-Graduate Attribute (with underpinning knowledge profile and indicators of attainment

-- Identifies the major factors that have impacts on the sustainability of practical and technical project work. - Demonstrates knowledge of the impacts of any relevant legislation or regulation and identifies relevant steps to be taken to ensure compliance. - Applies established risk management strategies to minimise the likelihood of significant consequences (such as injury or loss of life, major environmental damage, or significant economic loss) occurring in the event of failure. - Identifies operational hazards and sets out relevant steps to be taken to lower the risk to public health and safety (including as appropriate to the discipline, safety in construction/fabrication, operation, maintenance, deconstruction/disposal, failing-safe and occupational health and safety). - Applies established methods for ensuring environmental protection in the event of failure.
+Graduate Attribute (with underpinning knowledge profile and indicators of attainment Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes Identifies the major factors that have impacts on the sustainability of practical and technical project work. • Demonstrates knowledge of the impacts of any relevant legislation or regulation and identifies relevant steps to be taken to ensure compliance. • Applies established risk management strategies to minimise the likelihood of significant consequences (such as injury or loss of life, major environmental damage, or significant economic loss) occurring in the event of failure.
+Identifies operational hazards and sets out relevant steps to be taken to lower the risk to public health and safety (including as appropriate to the discipline, safety in construction/fabrication, operation, maintenance, deconstruction/disposal, failing-safe and occupational health and safety).
+Applies established methods for ensuring environmental protection in the event of failure.
+DA7: Ethics: As above in DA2.
+National and international laws DA7: Understand and commit to professional ethics and norms of technician practice including compliance with relevant laws.

-DA7: Ethics:

-DA7: Understand and commit to professional ethics and norms of technician practice including compliance with relevant laws.
 Demonstrate an understanding of the need for diversity and inclusion (DK9).

-DK9: Ethics, inclusive behaviour and conduct.
+Adherence to national and international law represents a baseline requirement for engineering practice and the change to DA7 makes this explicit.
+New DK9 Underpinning knowledge drawn from: DK9: Ethics, inclusive behaviour and conduct.
 Knowledge of professional ethics, responsibilities, and norms of engineering practice.
 Awareness of the need for diversity by reason of ethnicity, gender, age, physical ability etc. with mutual understanding and respect, and of inclusive attitudes.
+The inclusion of specific expectations around diversity and inclusion and the new DK9 represent a broadened view of professional ethics and societal norms.
+In a NZ context, this broader representation of ethics should also be reflected in understanding of obligations to Māori.